GCC Construction Market Size and Share

 GCC Construction Market Analysis by Mordor Intelligence

-The GCC Construction Market size is USD 175.24 billion in 2025 and is set to grow to USD 214.34 billion by 2030, registering a 4.11% CAGR.
+The GCC Construction Market was valued at USD 175.24 billion in 2025 and estimated to grow from USD 182.34 billion in 2026 to reach USD 222.38 billion by 2031, at a CAGR of 4.05% during the forecast period (2026-2031).
 This solid trajectory mirrors policymakers’ resolve to diversify economies away from hydrocarbons by fast-tracking infrastructure programs under Saudi Vision 2030 and Dubai’s 2040 Urban Master Plan.
 Robust public spending insulates the GCC construction market from oil-price swings, while international contractors help transfer advanced technology and finance to regional mega-projects.
 Across the GCC construction market, modular building systems, 3D concrete printing, and other industrialized methods are speeding project timelines and shrinking labor needs.
 Private capital is rising through public–private partnership (PPP) structures, and green-building codes now shape bidding criteria, materials choices, and life-cycle cost calculations.

 Key Report Takeaways